spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

   - `classes.sentence` (default: `segment.sentence`)

+## Metadata Options
+The `metadata` section of your corpus config contains metadata about your corpus that may be used by any Sparv module.

+- `metadata.id` defines the machine name of the corpus.
+It is required by some exporter modules.
+This string may contain ascii letters, digits and dashes.

+- `metadata.name` is an optional human readable name of the corpus.
+This option is split into two fields, `eng` and `swe` for defining a name in English and in Swedish.

+- `metadata.language` defines the language of the source files in the corpus.
+This should be an ISO 639-3 code.
+If not specified it defaults to `swe`.
+Run `sparv languages` to list the supported languages along with their language codes.

+- `metadata.language_subtype` is an optional field containing the language subtype of source files (if applicable).
+Run `sparv languages` to list the supported subtypes for each language.

+- `metadata.description` is an optional description for the corpus.
+It may consist of multiple lines.
+This option is split into two fields, `eng` and `swe` for defining a name in English and in Swedish.

 ## Import Options
 The `import` section of your corpus config is used to give Sparv some information about your input documents (i.e. your corpus).